shortishly/beam-docker-release-action/README.md

 ### Elixir

-The following example is triggered [push event][github-workflow-push-event] to build an [Elixir Mix Prod Release][mix-release].
+The following example is triggered by a [push event][github-workflow-push-event] to build an [Elixir Mix Prod Release][mix-release].